|

 handle the heat output of your CPU.
 A mismatch here could lead to overheating,

-throttling, or even hardware failure.
+throttling, or even processor failure.

 Choosing Between Air Coolers and AIO Liquid Coolers